prestodb/presto/presto-native-execution/presto_cpp/docs/develop/perf-scan-agg.rst

 ------------

-In this guide I’ll explain how to investigate the performance of a scan + aggregation query that runs on Prestissimo, a next-generation Presto worker powered by Velox.
+In this guide I’ll explain how to investigate the performance of a scan + aggregation query that runs on Presto Native Execution, a next-generation Presto worker powered by Velox.
 After reading this guide you’ll know about the domain and remaining filters and how they differ, you’ll understand how to determine whether aggregation pushdown happens or not for a given query, you’ll have the tools to reproduce a production query in a unit test for quick debugging and profiling.
-You will also learn about special columns $path and $bucket and special table xxx$partition.
+You will also learn about special columns
+$path and $bucket and special table xxx$partition.
 The learnings from this guide can be applied to troubleshooting a failure or a crash as well.

 Query Plan
 ----------